allaccountstaken/improving-risk-profile-classification/README.md

 ![](assets/hdr_bestrun_id.png)
 ![](assets/hdr_best_performance.png)

-Although the best run has good performance in terms of recall, out-of-sample performance does not noticable differ from the benchmark model.
+Although the best run has good performance in terms of recall, out-of-sample performance does not differ from the benchmark model.
 ![](assets/hdr_oos_performance.png)

 ## Automated ML